Passport to Connecticut Farm Wineries

 No. The Wine Trail is a separate program run by the Connecticut Vineyard and Winery Association (CVWA), a private, non-profit group of wineries.
 However, both work together to help the industry flourish.
 Several Wine Trail members are also in the Passport program and on the Council.

 How can wineries participate?

-Wineries licensed as a Connecticut Farm Winery with the Connecticut Department of Consumer Protection Liquor Control, contact the Connecticut Department of Agriculture in January to apply to be in the passport.
+Wineries licensed as a Connecticut Farm Winery with the Connecticut Department of Consumer Protection Liquor Control, may contact the Connecticut Department of Agriculture in January to apply to be in the Passport.

 Can a business sponsor the passport?